Wanying-Zhu/utils/residual_pca/README.md

 Similar idea to PEER and SVA, but might have better performance.

 # Steps
-1. Regress out any covariates would be used in differential abundance analysis, including the phenotype.
+1. Regress out any covariates (except the phenotype of interest) that would be used in differential abundance analysis.
-	* eg. RNAseq ~ T2D + sex + age + genetic_PCs
+	* eg. RNAseq ~ sex + age + genetic_PCs
 2. Perform PCA on the residuals, save transformed data as PCs
 3. Determine the number of PCs to use by the elbow method
 	* Similar to the PC selection using a scree plot